Gorp

 Resist the urge to wear normal hiking boots.
 Hiking boots can be great if conditions are perfect, but when hunting you are likely to encounter rocks, snow, mud, water, and possible cold temps.

 Hunters can choose boots based on a number of factors: the material of the boots, the season, temperatures, and the hunting area and terrain.
-There are options we love — here are our 5 best hunting boots.
+Before we dive into our top picks, here is a quick reference guide to help you match the right boot to your specific hunting situation.

 Boot